KiltMC/Kilt/README.md

 download link may be found in the Discord (#rules-and-info), which also always downloads the latest build.

 ### What about updating/backporting to other versions of Minecraft?
-While updates to newer versions are planned, Kilt is an incredibly large undertaking for only one person to work on.
+While updates to newer versions are planned, Kilt is an incredibly large undertaking for only two people to work on.
-I am only going to focus on 1.20.1 until all patches have been ported to mixins, and then I'm going to work on making a 1.21.1 NeoForge build, which is also going to take some time.
+A NeoForge 1.21.1 build is currently in progress, however that is going to take some time.
 Afterwards, we are able to move forward onto the latest version of Minecraft.
-Anything in-between is going to be unsupported, however someone else may take on that role instead.
+Anything in-between and earlier is going to be unsupported, however someone else may take on that role instead.

 ### What about Patchwork?
 Patchwork completely halted development recently, which means they will no longer be worked on